 Venture beyond the bright lights of major cities, and you'll quickly discover that the level of English spoken is generally as rare as a unicorn sighting, particularly amongst the older generation, where it's often as elusive as a will-o'-the-wisp on a moonless night.

 It is always recommended for expats to learn as much as possible about the basics before arrival, which will at least give you confidence to handle your settling in; progressing to further confidence in learning more advanced parts of the language.
-A local friend will help you a lot or your employer will nearly always have spare english speaking employees to help you get settled but dont expect them to provide assistance all the time.
+A local friend will help you a lot or your employer will nearly always have spare english speaking employees to help you get settled but don’t expect them to provide assistance all the time.
 Either way, As technology is developing fast, you can now have English to Japanese dictionary on your smart phone or some applications offering real conversations pronounced by natives and sorted by various scenarios which come in very handy!

-Back home, it's a breeze to saunter into work a quarter of an hour before your shift begins, but in Japan, the standard is to arrive at least 45 minutes to an hour early.
+It is pretty well known that Japan is one of those countries with very stressful working environments.
+Punctuality is vital and the standard of being Back home, it's a breeze to saunter into work a quarter of an hour before your shift begins, but in Japan, the standard is to arrive at least 45 minutes to an hour early.
 In fact, the Japanese take punctuality so seriously that working overtime is not only common but also a badge of honor – staying late is seen as a display of devotion to one's job and company.
 This zealous dedication can be quite draining, which is why you'll often spot people dozing off or catching a few winks on the subway during their daily commute.
 As an expat, you're not expected to conform to these lofty standards, but being punctual is still essential – so, make sure to arrive at your classroom before your students do if you're teaching English in Japan.
 Getting along with the Japanese can be quite a challenge due to their natural reserve around foreigners, which is often exacerbated by language barriers and a struggle to converse fluently in English.
+In addition if you know some Japanese, it would easily motivate them to speak to you as they are

 You nearly always have to make the first move and introduce yourself to them; however afterwards they warm to you and become some of the closest friends you'll ever have.